 Most of the blood flow from the legs is handled by deep veins, located under layers of muscle and fat.
 Their size tends to prevent CVI from affecting them negatively, but that is not true of the smaller superficial (meaning close to the skin surface) veins.
 CVI can more easily damage them, and the result can be varicose veins.
 Damage to these veins in your legs can produce the following symptoms:

-- An achy or heavy feeling in your legs.
+- An aching or heavy sensation in your legs.

 - Burning, throbbing, or muscle cramping,

 - Worsened pain after sitting or standing for a long time.